TaitoUnited/full-stack-template/README.md

 > To see the examples, start your local development environment: [quick start](#quick-start)

 The project template comes with a bunch of implementation examples.
 Browse the examples through, leave the ones that seem useful and delete all the rest.
-You can use the `taito depcheck` command to prune unused dependencies.
+You can use the `taito check deps` command to prune unused dependencies.
 NOTE: Many of the `devDependencies` and `~` references are actually in use even if reported unused by the tool.
 But all unused `dependencies` may usually be removed from package.json.

 The client GUI uses the [Material-UI](https://material-ui-next.com/) component library by default.
 It's a good match with the [react-admin](https://github.com/marmelab/react-admin) GUI, but please consider also other alternatives based on customer requirements.
 For example [Elemental](http://elemental-ui.com/) is a good alternative.